ImageRAG: Dynamic Image Retrieval for Reference-Guided Image Generation: Method

-The amount of images we can pass to a model is limited, hence we need to decide which images to pass as references to guide the generation of a base model.
-As T2I models are already capable of generating many concepts successfully, an efficient strategy would be passing only concepts they struggle to generate as references, and not all the concepts in a prompt.
-To find the challenging concepts, we utilize a VLM and apply a step-by-step method, as depicted in the bottom part of \cref{fig:overview}.
-First, we generate an initial image with a T2I model.
-Then, we provide the VLM with the initial prompt and image, and ask it if they match.
-If not, we ask the VLM to identify missing concepts and focus on content and style, since these are easy to convey through visual cues.
-As demonstrated in \cref{tab:ablations}, empirical experiments show that image retrieval from detailed image captions yields better results than retrieval from brief, generic concept descriptions.
-Therefore, after identifying the missing concepts, we ask the VLM to suggest detailed image captions for images that describe each of the concepts.
+To identify missing concepts in an image and retrieve relevant references, we employ a guided CoT process with a VLM (depicted in \cref{fig:overview}, bottom).
+Since currently the amount of images we can pass to an image generation model is limited, we cannot pass images representing each of the concepts in a prompt.
+However, as T2I models are capable of generating many concepts successfully, an efficient strategy would be passing only concepts they struggle to generate.
+To identify challenging concepts, we generate an initial image with a T2I model.
+Then, we query a VLM with the initial prompt and image, asking it to decide if they match.
+If not, we guide the VLM to generate image captions for retrieval, by asking it to identify missing concepts in the image, focusing on content and style, since these are easy to convey through visual cues.
+We use an example so it knows to only return short generic concepts as an answer.
+These concepts are the ones we should retrieve and use as references.
+However, as demonstrated in \cref{tab:ablations}, image retrieval from brief, generic concept descriptions yields worse results than retrieval from detailed image captions.
+Therefore, after identifying the missing concepts, we query the VLM to generate detailed image captions for images describing each of the identified missing concepts, which will be used to retrieve exemplar images.
+By constraining the CoT answers to concise answers, we avoid overthinking and achieve accurate retrievals.